Cognitive Behavioural Therapy (CBT)

 The versatility of CBT allows it to address a wide range of challenges, enabling individuals to develop practical skills and strategies to improve their well-being in various aspects of life.

-The typical duration of cognitive behavioral therapy is usually between 12 to 20 weeks.
+The typical duration of cognitive Behavioural therapy is usually between 12 to 20 weeks.
 However, it's essential to acknowledge that every individual is distinct, and mental health conditions are multifaceted, leading to variations in therapy length.

 It's crucial not to become disheartened by the potential duration required to improve your ability to manage thoughts, emotions, and enhance your overall quality of life.
 The most important aspect is that you have taken the step to seek help.
 Remember that any progress made, regardless of its magnitude, is a valuable achievement.

-Issues to Consider Before Choosing CBT
+Issues to Consider Before Choosing CBT Treatment

 1. Suitability: It's important to note that CBT may not be the most suitable form of therapy for individuals with brain diseases or injuries that hinder rational thinking.